|Client:||Kuckucksmuehle community, internee, me|

 This is demonstrated with the most links between the listed elements with community information and invitation output.

-It was clear from the beginning that the the job post would be a mixture of a job description and a job specification document however this was not enough to portray who we are as a community and how a person.
+It was clear from the beginning that the job post would be a mixture of a job description and a job specification document however this was not enough to portray who we are as a community and how a person would fit into our community.

 The main functions that have been identified: